Clive Reston: Publication history

 Clive Reston first appeared in Giant-Size Master of Kung Fu issue three, in 1974, created by Doug Moench.
 He went on to be a recurring character in the Master of Kung Fu series, as well as occasionally appearing in other series such as Rom and X-Men.
 He also recently appeared in the MAX series Wisdom, centered on the character Pete Wisdom.
-Originally, Reston's father was intended to be James Bond, and his maternal granduncle was intended to be Sherlock Holmes, however due to copyright laws Marvel was forced to abandon this.
 Now, of course, it is widely known that Shang-Chi was basically Sax Rohmer’s Fu Manchu novels fused together with Bruce Lee movies, but there is much of the concept that had been inspired by from Enter the Dragon.
 Bruce Lee's character in the movie practically is Shang-Chi, and his uneasy alliance with wisecracking pal Roper John Saxon echoes, in many ways, Shang-Chi's give-and-take with agent Clive Reston.
 Saxon's image was replaced with that of Sean Connery.